syedamanshah/Log-Analyzer/README.md

 certain IP addresses that exceed a threshold of login failures.
 The code also identifies repeated instances of access denial for IP addresses and blocks them accordingly.
 It provides real-time feedback by printing the detected activities, blocked IP addresses, and the time taken to block them.

+I have provided a sample log data file which can be used in order to check the working of this Log Analyzer.